| Type: | Package |

 Note

-At present, the algorithms are implemented using machine double precision, which means that the approximations are at best slightly worse.
-Research proceeds on more precise, stable, and efficient implementations.
-So long as the package remains in an experimental state—noted by a 0 major version—the API may change at any time.
+So long as the package remains in an experimental state—noted by a 0 major version—the API may change at any time; see the ‘NEWS’ file for breaking changes.

 Author(s)